mattvisa/brave-debloat/README.md

 * Type cd ~/Downloads or wherever you downloaded the file
 * Run ./brave-debloat-linux-install.sh (It may make you enter your password)
 * You can now open Brave and to verify that the changes were applied, you can visit brave://policy and it should show multiple policies applied.
+* In the end, your JSON file will live here: /etc/brave/policies/managed/policies.json

 ## CMDline
 * Download brave_debloat-policies.json file from the releases page.